daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 | **What you wrote:** | they can get the full benefits of the television. |
 | **What it should be:** | they can get the full benefits of television. |

+You mean television as a general medium, not a specific device in a room.
+Remove "the" before "television".

 | | |
 |---|---|
 | **What you wrote:** | I will discuss the advantages and disadvantages of the smartphones. |
 | **What it should be:** | I will discuss the advantages and disadvantages of smartphones. |

-### What I did wrong in the paragraph

-In the TV essay you wrote **"the full benefits of the television"**.
-The second **"the"** is wrong because you mean television as a general medium, not a specific device.
-In the smartphone essay **"the smartphones"** is wrong for the same reason: you are discussing smartphones as a general topic, so no **"the"** before the plural noun.
-Remove **"the"** when you mean the category in general.
+You are discussing smartphones as a general topic, not specific phones.
+"The smartphones" is wrong here — remove "the".

 ---